Nonlocal chiral contributions to generalized parton distributions of the proton at nonzero skewness: Introduction

 Notwithstanding these important developments, in a seminal paper Bertone {\it et al.}~\cite{Bertone:2021yyz} recently pointed out, within a next-to-leading order QCD analysis, that a critical limitation of processes such as DVCS is their inability to uniquely determine the $x$ dependence of the GPDs due to the presence of so-called ``shadow GPDs.''
-The shadow GPDs are a set of solutions to the inverse problem of extracting GPDs from DVCS data, which depend on the process and do not possess a unique solution at a fixed scale $Q^2$.
+The shadow GPDs are a set of solutions to the inverse problem of extracting GPDs from DVCS data, which renders the extracted GPDs not unique.
 Moffat {\it et al.}~\cite{Moffat:2023svr} further investigated the extent to which QCD evolution can provide constraints on the shadow GPDs, observing that given empirical data over a sufficiently wide range of skewness~$\xi$ and scale $Q^2$, the $Q^2$ evolution may in principle constrain the shadow GPDs, but over a rather limited range of $x$ and $\xi$.

 More recently, Qiu and Yu~\cite{Qiu:2022pla, Qiu:2022bpq} explored a novel new set of exclusive processes, including single diffractive hard exclusive photoproduction, as a means of more directly constraining the $x$ dependence of GPDs.
-Such processes can be shown to be factorized into process-independent GPDs and perturbatively calculable, infrared safe hard coefficients~\cite{Qiu:2022pla}.
-They can be obtained from polarized photoproduction cross sections, as well as asymmetries constructed from photon polarization and hadron spin, which could in future be measured, for example, at Jefferson Lab Hall~D. Other related processes, such as exclusive production of high transverse momentum photons in $\pi N$ scattering, can be factorized into GPDs and pion DAs convoluted with short distance hard kernels \cite{Qiu:2022bpq}, if the photons' transverse momentum $q$ is $\gg \Lambda_{\rm QCD}$, with corrections suppressed by powers of $1/q$.
+Such processes can be factorized into process-independent GPDs and perturbatively calculable, infrared safe hard coefficients~\cite{Qiu:2022pla}.
+One can extract GPDs from polarized photoproduction cross sections, as well as asymmetries constructed from photon polarization and hadron spin, which could in future be measured, for example, at Jefferson Lab Hall~D. Other related processes, such as exclusive production of high transverse momentum photons in $\pi N$ scattering, can be factorized into GPDs and pion DAs convoluted with short distance hard kernels \cite{Qiu:2022bpq}, if the photons' transverse momentum $q$ is $\gg \Lambda_{\rm QCD}$, with corrections suppressed by powers of $1/q$.
+The $x$ depdendence of GPDs can be also accessed through double DVCS~\cite{Belitsky:2002tf, Guidal:2002kt} by choosing different invariant masses of the produced lepton pair.
+In addition, the photoproduction of a large mass diphoton $\gamma N \to \gamma\gamma N$ has been proposed to probe $C$-odd GPDs~\cite{Grocholski:2021man, Grocholski:2022rqj}.